Qovery/documentation/website/guides/tutorial/deploy-laravel-with-mysql.md

 Qovery supports multiple databases (eg. PostgreSQL, MySQL, MongoDB, Redis, Memcached, Cassandra), brokers (eg. RabbitMQ, Kafka) and storage services (eg. S3).
 </Alert>

-[Authorize the Qovery Github application to get access to your Github account](https://github.com/apps/qovery/installations/new).
+[Authorize the Qovery Github application][urls.authorize_qovery] to get access to your Github account.
 Once done, you need to commit and push the `.qovery.yml` and `Dockerfile` file to deploy your app.

 ```bash
 $ git add .qovery.yml Dockerfile